Listen-Online/lion-translator-validation/README.md

 JsonPath|String| Look up JSon path documentation.
-This will determine the target object the function is applied to. fieldname| String| Give the target field name that the function is applied to level | String | Choose from warn, error,info parameter| [key,value] | Add required parameters for the chosen function
+This will determine the target object the function is applied to. fieldname| String| Give the target field name that the function is applied to level | String | Choose from warn, error,info errmsg| String | Error message for the Rule parameter| [key,value] | Add required parameters for the chosen function